varnish/Varnish-Cache/doc/sphinx/installation/install.rst

 -------------

 Varnish is distributed with both Debian and Ubuntu.
-In order to get Varnish up and running type `sudo apt-get install varnish`.
+In order to get Varnish up and running, type: ``sudo apt-get install varnish``.
 Please note that this might not be the latest version of Varnish.
 If you need a later version of Varnish, please follow the installation instructions for `Debian